rajeevkrao/Linux-Setups/readme.md

 -----
 <h3>Pair Phone through bluetooth and listen its audio in linux</h3>

-I don't know how many of you knew this, but I certainly didn't and it can come in quite handy during quarantine.
-It all seems to be automatic on Arch, so I imagine it is on most distros.

-If you add the pulseaudio-bluetooth package, then open /etc/pulse/system.pa and add the following two lines:
+If you add the pulseaudio-bluetooth package, then open `/etc/pulse/system.pa` or `~/.config/pulse/system.pa`(for logged in user only) and add the following two lines:

 `load-module module-bluetooth-policy`<br/>
 `load-module module-bluetooth-discover`<br/>